yorek/interactive-analytics/tpc-h/README.md

 ## Result validation (SF1)

 When you run the benchmark with `--scale 1`, each successful query is checked against the reference rows in `tpc-h-results-1GB.json`.
 Validation runs automatically after all queries finish; no extra flag is required.
+JSON file has been generated from TPC-H PDF documentation.

 ### What is checked